jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (1) On entering into an access arrangement that is of more than 6 months’ duration from its date of commencement, the permit holder or applicant for a permit who entered into the arrangement must as soon as practicable lodge with the Registrar-General of Land a notice of the particulars of the arrangement with a copy of the arrangement attached, and any fee prescribed by regulations under the Land Transfer Act 2017.
 (2) A copy of an arrangement lodged under subsection (1) may have excluded from it any monetary sums paid or agreed to be paid under it.
 (3) On receipt of a notice under subsection (1) and of the prescribed fee, the Registrar-General of Land must, if everything is in order, note the notice by recording it on the relevant record of title.
+(4) On the expiry of an access arrangement to which this section applies, the permit holder or applicant for a permit must, as soon as practicable, lodge with the Registrar-General of Land a notice stating that the access arrangement has expired.
+(5) On receipt of a notice under subsection (4), the Registrar-General of Land must, if everything is in order, record the expiry on the record of title.

 ### 84 Entry of permit and access particulars acts as notice only
 (1) The notation on a record of title by the Registrar-General of Land of the particulars of a permit or access arrangement operates only as notice of the existence of the permit or access arrangement and does not create any estate or interest under the Land Transfer Act 2017.